 At that time I had no interest in Asia as a whole, and Vietnam even less.
 So I arrived with no expectations other than to attend a brother’s wedding.
 To discover such a deep connection with this overlooked place caught me completely unprepared.
 But as we drove towards the centre of Hanoi I felt myself drop into this strange land so comfortably and completely.
 I felt I had come home.

 Navigating the roads in Asian cities terrifies most westerners.
-But this was back before cars choked the roads, back when scooters ruled the roads.
+But this was back before cars choked the roads, back when scooters ruled!
 The tourist trade was in its early days and there were few cars on the road from the airport into the city.
 With only the odd truck trundling along slowly and a few scooters hugging the edge, the road ahead was clear.
 And the driver used it all, driving on the wrong side until he actually met an oncoming truck, only to return again once it passed.
 Weirdly, this made total sense to me – that wide empty road pleaded with the driver to make full use of it.